 An environmental consultant provided plans and specifications for the installation of monitoring wells at a contaminated facility.
 Contamination had seeped from the ground surface into a shallow aquifer.
 Following installation of monitoring wells, sampling showed evidence of contamination in both the shallow aquifer and in a lower lying aquifer.
 The facility owner filed a claim against the consultant, alleging that well placement (location and depth) was contamination of the lower lying aquifer.
 The settlement amounted to $250,000.

 A hazardous waste site hired a consultant to develop a health and safety plan and provide inspection services.
-During remediation of the site, a subcontractor who was not equipped with proper respiratory protection died from inhalation of unknown s family filed a claim against the consultant for improper health and safety precautionary measures and negligent oversight of the work in progress.
+During remediation of the site, a subcontractor who was not equipped with proper respiratory protection died from inhalation of an unknown substance.
+The family filed a claim against the consultant for improper health and safety precautionary measures and negligent oversight of the work in progress.

 An environmental consultant performed a Phase I Site Assessment at a site that had been used previously for industrial purposes.
 The consultant submitted a report stating that negligible contamination had been found.
 The property was subsequently sold.
 During excavation, an unregistered leaking underground storage tank (UST) was discovered on the site.
 The property developer sued the consultant for $1.2 million for remediation expenses, lost profits, and diminution in value.

-During remedial activities at a Superfund landfill site, a remedial action contractor (RAC) inadvertently crushed several drums that were improperly As a result, several gallons of hazardous contents were released, causing localized soil contamination.
+During remedial activities at a Superfund landfill site, a remedial action contractor (RAC) inadvertently crushed several drums.
+As a result, several gallons of hazardous contents were released, causing localized soil contamination.
 The RAC failed to notify the EPA of the release, which resulted in both criminal and civil actions against the contractor.
 The RAC was held liable under CERCLA, and was required to pay penalties exceeding $6.1 million.

 A recycling facility used sulfuric acid in their process and stored it on-site in a 20,000-gallon aboveground storage tank.
 The storage tank was contained by two foot high, chemically sealed masonry walls.
 Overnight, an area high on the wall of the storage tank ruptured, releasing the sulfuric acid.
 The leak squirted beyond the containment, releasing approximately 3,000 gallons of the tank contents into the soil and into an adjacent stream.
 Government-mandated costs for cleanup of on-site soils, the stream and the stream bank exceeded $1 million.